michaelbrydges/digital.business.card/README.md

 # Overview

-An example of beginner React concepts in the form of a digital business card.
+An example of beginner React concepts using a digital business card.

 <br>